<>

 The siege of Chandax in the Skylitzes manuscript

 In 960, 27,000 oarsmen and marines were assembled to man a fleet of 700 ships carrying 50,000 troops.
-At the head of this huge fleet and army, Phocas landed on the island and defeated the initial Muslim resistance.
+At the head of this huge fleet and army, Phokas landed on the island and defeated the initial Muslim resistance.
 A long siege of the capital of the emirate Chandax followed, which dragged over the winter to 961, until the city was stormed on 7 March.

 The city was pillaged, and its mosques and walls were torn down.
 The inhabitants either killed or carried off into slavery, while the island's last emir, Abd al-Aziz ibn Shuayb (Kouroupas), and his son al-Numan (Anemas) were taken captive and brought to Constantinople.

-Phocas was denied the usual honor of a triumph, receiving only a mere ovation in the Hippodrome.
+Phokas was denied the usual honor of a triumph, receiving only a mere ovation in the Hippodrome.

 The son of the last emir, Al-Numan ibn Abd al-Aziz, or Anemas in Greek sources, became a Christian and served in the Byzantine army, falling at the Battle of Dorostolon in 971.